The cub petting scam

 Not only tourists are misled, but even volunteer projects have also been set up by these breeding farms.
 For several weeks or months, volunteers work on the farms and they usually have to pay quite a lot of money to join these projects.
 The farms respond to the feeling of volunteers who want to do something good for animals and conservation.
 Unfortunately, they are misled time and time again.
 These types of projects have nothing to do with the protection of the species or the individual animals.
 Young lions suffer on these breeding farms.
 Someone who volunteers at one of these breeding farms or wants to gain working experience, indirectly supports the gruesome lion industry – even if they do not mean it or realise it.

 The intensive breeding of big cats has major implications for their health and wellbeing.
-Cubs in the wild sleep a substantial part of the day, whereas in captivity they are poked and prodded all day.
 Captive lionesses are continually pregnant, and inbreeding is common, creating offspring with deformities and/or health issues.

 The keeping of wild predators in enclosures as tourist attractions is cruel, distressing and unnatural.
 The conditions are often unsuitable with a lack of enrichment, medical care and the most basic needs, such as water and food, are often not provided.
 And all this for the benefit of our entertainment, to become a photo prop, and simply turn wildlife into a commodity.